 If you do want to visit Florence as a day trip from Bologna then I strongly recommend booking train tickets in advance as you’ll want to take one of the fast trains which are only a 35 minutes journey from Bologna.
 These tickets can be expensive to purchase on the day of travel.

 Where to stay in Bologna

 One of the reasons Bologna is a great base to explore Emilia Romagna is due to there being a number of great accommodation options to suit everybody’s Italy budget.
 Here are some recommendations for places to stay in Bologna:

 Dopa Hostel – a small hipster hostel located in the heart of Bologna.
 They offer dorms and private rooms, free breakfast and their bunk beds have that sought after backpacker luxury of privacy curtains!
 Click here to see their latest prices.

 B&B Chez Moi Lame 57 – a boutique bed and breakfast, perfect for a romantic couple getaway in Bologna.
 Located about ten minutes walk from Piazza Maggiore, this hotel is perfectly located for your Bologna stay!
 Click here to see their latest prices.

 Not quite what you’re looking for?
-Then click here to find the best deals for a hotel in Bologna!
+Then click here to browse other hotels in Bologna!

 Bologna is a great city to base yourself in as not only is it a fantastic city to explore in its own right but there are so many great day trips from Bologna as well!